fatih/faillint/README.md

 ## The need for this tool?

 Most of these checks should be probably detected during the review cycle.
-But it's totally normal to accidently import them (we're all humans in the end).
+But it's totally normal to accidentally import them (we're all humans in the end).

 Second, tools like `goimports` favors certain packages.
 As an example going forward if you decided to use `github.com/pkg/errors` in you project, and write